Authentic Signs of the Day of Judgement (Advanced)

 Two (Problematic) Hadith of Major Signs

-There are two famous hadith on the major signs of the Day of Judgement that are problematic in terms of their authenticity despite being in Sahih Muslim.
+There are two famous hadith on the major signs of the Day of Judgement that are problematic in Sahih Muslim.
 Because of their problems, they should not be taken as seriously as Sahih hadith.
 However, I will mention their details in this article because of their popularity.

 Hadith of Huzaifah

-There is a famous hadith from Sahih Muslim narrated by Huzaifah ibn al-Yaman (RA):
+There is a famous hadith in Sahih Muslim narrated by Huzaifah ibn al-Yaman (RA):

 The Prophet (SAW) said, “The Day of Judgement will not be established until 10 signs.”
 Then, he mentioned 1) the Smoke, 2) the Dajjal, 3) the Beast, 4) the sun rising from the West, 5) the descent of Isa (AS), 6) Yajuj and Majuj, 7) a landslide/earthquake in the East, 8) a landslide in the West, 9) a landslide in the Arabian peninsula, and 10) a fire from Yemen that will push people towards their place of resurrection.
 (Sahih Muslim)